Characterisation of honest times and optional semimartingales of class-($\Sigma$)

-In the following, we apply \autoref{l3.3} to construct examples of processes of class-$(\Sigma)$ where both $A^c$ and the left continuous purely discontinuous part $A^g$ are non-zero.
-The idea is to look into filtrations which are the product of a continuous filtration and a discrete/jumping filtration.
-The fact that in continuous filtrations, all martingale are continuous is well known, while the case of discrete/jumpting filtration it was shown in Theorem 1 of Jacod and Skorokhod \cite{JS} that all martingales are almost surely of locally finite variation.
-By combining Theorem 1 of Jacod and Skorokhod \cite{JS} and \autoref{l3.3}, one can produce non-trivial example of positive optional submartingales of class-$(\Sigma)$ as defined in \autoref{d3.2} by taking the products of known examples in the Brownian (see Mansuy and Yor \cite{MY}) and Poisson filtrations (see Aksamit et al. \cite{ACJ}).
-We shall describe one such example in \autoref{e3.1}, which is also gives an example where the multiplicative representation derived in \autoref{t1} is non trivial.
+As an application of the results we have obtained on optional semimartingale of class-$(\Sigma)$, we show in \cref{max} a method to construct examples of optional submartingales of class-$(\Sigma)$, where both $A^c$ and the left continuous pure jump part $A^g$ are non-zero.
+This gives examples of finite honest times for which the representations obtain in \cref{t1} are non-trivial.

+We recall that in continuous filtrations, all martingales are continuous, while for jumping filtration it was shown in Theorem 1 of Jacod and Skorokhod \cite{JS} that all martingales are almost surely of locally finite variation.
+Therefore by combining Theorem 1 of Jacod and Skorokhod \cite{JS} and \cref{l3.3}, one can produce non-trivial examples of positive optional submartingales of class-$(\Sigma)$ as defined in \cref{d3.2} by taking the products of known examples in the Brownian filtration (see Appendix A. in Mansuy and Yor \cite{MY}) and the Poisson filtrations (see Aksamit et al. \cite{ACJ}).